top of page

 First, the pons part of the brain serves as the on-off switch for REM sleep and regulates melatonin, the hormone that helps us sleep.
 Meditation has been shown to build up the pons, which aids in deep, quality sleep.

 Second, cortisol, one of our stress hormones, gets a bad rap, but it’s a necessary hormone that wakes us up in the morning and keeps us alert throughout the day.
 Cortisol levels should lower and melatonin should start increasing as we approach bedtime.
 In this day and age too many of us have elevated cortisol levels all day and night because of chronic stress, poor diet and not enough — or, for many of us in Jackson, too much — exercise.
-Because cortisol suppresses melatonin, constant high levels will sabotage our sleep.
-The good news is that when we meditate, our cortisol levels decrease and our levels of melatonin are boosted, setting us up for a good night’s sleep.

 And, third, people who suffer from insomnia tend to have an excess of beta brain waves.
 Those are the same brain waves we have when we’re anxious or depressed.
 Experienced meditators, however, have higher levels of alpha, theta and delta brain waves.
 Those calming brain waves cancel out the stressful beta ones, so we are better able to relax and sleep well.